 Highly Motivated Sellers

 Clients who are selling an inherited property often fall into this category.
 Sometimes they do not have the time or money for carrying costs on an inherited property, or they already have a home and do not need another house, so they are somewhat more motivated to get their family home sold.
 In addition, because the distribution of assets is often heavily dependent on the sale of the home, a quick sale is often vital.
 That means sellers are looking for a quick follow up by an agent who is ready to help them get to the closing table.
+Check out Jacob Weaver’s playbook for becoming a $1M agent.

 Key to working with Highly Motivated Sellers